 The customer value proposition is a short statement that identifies the customer, the customer’s painful problem, the solution that solves this problem, and the net benefit from the customer’s perspective.

-The customer is the person or organization (internal or external) who uses the product or service provided by the process to solve their problem, or satisfy their want or need.
-It is helpful to develop a customer profiles describing common traits or characteristics.
+The customer is the person or organization (internal or external) who uses the product or service provided by the process to solve their problem or satisfy their want or need.
+It is helpful to develop a customer profile describing common traits or characteristics.

 Every customer has a problem to be solved, whether the need is for report providing information or an antidote to a deadly illness.
 The severity of this problem drives the level of desire a customer has for a solution.
 This desire can often be stated as a problem to be solved, such as an injury to be healed.
 Alternatively, the desire may be stated as a strong want or need, such as wanting the coolest smartphone or needing an automobile to get to work.
 The more painful the unsolved customer problem, or the greater the customer want or need, the more important the process is to the customer and the better the opportunity to build a loyal customer.